Italian playing cards: Viterbesi

 Now extinct, the Viterbesi pattern is a type of playing card from the city of Viterbo.
 The design is similar to the Piacentine and Romagnole pattern, with which they are confused with.
 Some similarities include the Ace of Swords looking like that of the Romagnole and the Ace of Coins is similar to Piacentine's, but the eagle has a lighter head, neck and legs than the rest of the body and have different color schemes.
 Some distinctions include all the knights and king cards facing left instead of right, certain sword cards have a drop point blade instead of strait.
-These cards measured 48 x 88 mm.
+These cards measured 48 × 88 mm.

 Portuguese suits

 The Tarocco Siciliano is a deck used for playing Tarot card games, being unique in that is retains the otherwise extinct Portuguese variant of the Spanish suits.